cmudrc/sae/README.md

 A car is defined using a 39-dimensional vector of continuous and integer parameters.
 The objective to be minimized is a weighted sum of 11 sub-objectives.
 The minimization is subject to 3 types of inequality constraints:
 1. Fixed bounds: lb ≤ x ≤ ub
 2. Linear inequalities: A*x ≤ b
-3. Non linear inqualities: c(x) ≤ 0
+3. Non linear inequalities: c(x) ≤ 0

 ## Environment setup